Dear readers of ADxS.org, please forgive the disruption.

 • Wistar rats equal in both sexes

-• in male and female SHR: enhanced conditioning
+• for male and female SHR: increased conditioning

 • for female Wistar rats: unchanged